jensma89/mythic-access-dnd/README.md

 ## Rate Limiting

-each endpoint is protected by rate limiting with slowapi → Each endpoint is protected by rate limiting via slowapi.
+Each endpoint is protected by rate limiting via slowapi.

 ---